ianfnelson/blog.iannelson.uk/content/testimonials/index.md

 _Ian’s grasp of agile tools, design patterns, and NHibernate in particular are masterful, and I would recommend him without hesitation.”_

-&#8212; Ashfaq Hussain – Freelance Application Developer, Health and Social Care Information Centre
+&#8212; Ashfaq Hussain — Freelance Application Developer, Health and Social Care Information Centre

 ---

-_"It has been an absolute pleasure working with you.
-You did a phenomenal job of creating order from the chaos."_

-&#8212; Fran Gillibrand — Product Manager, NHS England

----

 _“Ian proved to be a fantastic choice; as well as being one of the most technically adept developers I’ve ever worked with he’s good company and delivers high-quality code in small amounts of time.
 All-in-all a very good hire, and I hope I have the good fortune to work with him again.”_

-&#8212; Joe Steele – Technical Team Leader, Ventura
+&#8212; Joe Steele — Technical Team Leader, Ventura

 ---